-- Ada Lovelace
+Ada Lovelace

 The Level 2 Further Maths qualification fills the gap for high achieving students by assessing their higher order mathematical skills, thus preparing them fully to maximise their potential in further studies at A-level.
 It offers the opportunity for stretch and challenge building on the Key Stage 4 curriculum and is intended as an additional qualification to the GCSE Mathematics, rather than as a replacement.
+GCSE Statistics is an integral part of A-level Maths, this course offers ideal preparation for this as well as helping you make sense of real-world data.
+More details can be found on the separate Statistics subject page.